The Planning and Development Department reviews sidewalk widths and applications for sidewalk modifications within the city limits of Houston.

 With safety and accessibility as guiding principles, the sidewalk regulations provide greater access for those who use mobility aids such as wheelchairs and walkers.

 Previously under the direction of the Office of the City Engineer, this new process will allow the Planning and Development Department (PD) to review all applications for new sidewalks and parking lots as well as certain sidewalk and parking repairs or expansions.
 The new process includes a framework of exceptions and gives applicants the flexibility to file an application to modify sidewalks or safety buffer standards.
-PD reviews applications in collaboration with the Office of City Engineers (OCE) and the Mayor’s Office of Disabilities.
+PD reviews applications in collaboration with the Office of City Engineer (OCE) and the Mayor’s Office for People With Disabilities (MOPD).

 On this website you will find the application and more information about eligibility, exceptions, fees and Frequently Asked Questions.